ifca-software/tutorial-pgbouncer/README.md

 The official documentation of PgBouncer can be accessed <a href="https://www.pgbouncer.org/install.html">here</a>.

-Since we’ve dockerized our PostgreSQL database, we prefer pulling the <a href="https://github.com/bitnami/containers/blob/main/bitnami/pgbouncer/README.md">Bitnami PgBouncer Docker Image</a> as it comes pre-configured with defaults.
+Since we’ve dockerised our PostgreSQL database, we prefer pulling the <a href="https://github.com/bitnami/containers/blob/main/bitnami/pgbouncer/README.md">Bitnami PgBouncer Docker Image</a> as it comes pre-configured with defaults.

 ## Setup